Should I apply as an international or domestic student?

-The fall semester (August) admission and scholarship priority date is February 15.
-The spring (January) priority date is October 1.
+The fall semester (August) priority application deadline is February 15.
+The spring (January) priority application deadline is October 1.
 Applications received or completed after the priority dates are processed on a space-available basis.

 Must I submit all of my documents at the same time?

 You may submit them all together or in stages as they are ready.
 If you choose to send them in batches, be certain that your complete name appears on the documents so that we can match them to your file and process them when they arrive.
 We notify you by email when your file is complete.